The best places to stand up paddleboard near Calgary (and where to rent SUPs!)

 What to Bring

-- You should always wear a PFD with a whistle (to signal for help) and SUP leash (attaches the board to your ankle so it doesn’t get away from you in the wind/current).
-I recommend the Kokatat Naiad Women’s PFD for less bulk and no chafing.
+- Always wear a PFD with a whistle (to signal for help) and use a SUP leash (attaches the board to your ankle so it doesn’t get away from you in the wind/current).
+I recommend a paddling PFD like the Kokatat Naiad Women’s PFD for less bulk and no chafing.
 Stohlquist also makes high quality PFDs.

-- A dry bag for items you want to keep dry (keep keys on your person clipped in your life vest so you don’t lose them)
+- A dry bag for items you want to keep dry (Note: Don’t put keys in your bag!
+Keep keys on your person clipped in your life vest so you don’t lose them).

 - Sports sandals or neoprene boots are recommended for launching from rocky or mucky shores.